cityscape with high rises

 The major challenge for most teams, however, is how to truly go on-demand without needing an engineer to stand by around the clock to program last minute requests into the BMS, or without scheduling so many recurring requests that it defeats the purpose of going on-demand in the first place.

-Our Overtime HVAC software allows tenants to submit requests at any time from their smartphone or computer, fulfills the requests automatically through your BMS, and tracks all of the billing (including whether the requests are within lease hours or not).
+Our On-Demand HVAC software allows tenants to submit requests at any time from their smartphone or computer, fulfills the requests automatically through your BMS, and tracks all of the billing (including whether the requests are within lease hours or not).
 This means that in addition to saving energy and money, going on-demand can actually save significant amounts of time as well.

 “We’ve found that 93% of our customer buildings go on-demand on Saturdays after implementing our software, resulting in a massive impact on their bottom line and carbon footprint. “